Skip to content

 Step 5: Verify you are correctly logging all outcome scenarios

-You need to ensure you always log exactly one outcome for each time you access the current context:
+You need to ensure you always log at least one outcome for each time you access the current context:

 Alternatively, you can be more fine-grained with your logging and use